QuadCorps/mule-eip/mule-eip-scatter-gather-1/README.md

 ## Usage

-1. **mule-main-flow**:
+1. **mule-get-best-quote-main-flow**:
    - Send an HTTP GET request to the configured endpoint, by default: `http://0.0.0.0:8081`
-    - The flow will process the shipment IDs and return the processed shipment details.
+   - The flow will process the request using Scatter-Gather, aggregate the results from different carriers, and return the best quote.

 ## Additional Information

 - This Mule project uses Mule 4.x.